ncou/Chiron-PhpRenderer/README.md

 ## PHP Renderer

 This is a renderer for rendering PHP view scripts into a PSR-7 Response object.
-It works well with Slim Framework 3.
+It works well with Chiron Framework.

 ### Cross-site scripting (XSS) risks